-Please provide details of all positive and adverse impact you have identified: • For those more able service users, the proposal will provide a positive impact, as they will be able to access more appropriate community based activities, than they are able to now.
-For those with more complex needs, it will mean a change in location as there will not be a resource centre in Evesham.
+Please provide details of all positive and adverse impact you have identified:

+- For those more able service users, the proposal will provide a positive impact, as they will be able to access more appropriate community based activities, than they are able to now. - For those with more complex needs, it will mean a change in location as there will not be a resource centre in Evesham.

 For those currently attending Evesham but living outside of the area, this will be a positive impact as they may be able to access a resource centre closer to home, meaning reduced travelling times.

 For others living in Evesham, it may mean increased travelling times.
-The level of service and staffing will remain the same so there is no negative impact on the service delivery itself.
-Concerns have been raised by service users about break- up of friendship groups.
-This will be addressed by supporting service users to attend drop ins in other

-• - services and undertaking activities with their friendship groups.
+- The level of service and staffing will remain the same so there is no negative impact on the service delivery itself. - Concerns have been raised by service users about breakup of friendship groups.
+This will be addressed by supporting service users to attend drop ins in other services and undertaking activities with their friendship groups.
 Service users will be supported to be active citizens in the community.
 Where possible please include numbers likely to be affected: 28 service users currently attend day services in Evesham.
 If the proposals go ahead, 4 service users who are more suited to a resource provision will need to travel to Three Springs Centre in Pershore.
 Also 21 service users who are more suited to a Connect provision will need to access Connect services based at Evesham Library.
 3 people have left the service in the last 12 months.
 Where potential adverse impact has been identified, can continuation of the proposed policy be justified?
-Yes Do you consider that this policy will contribute to the achievement of the three aims of the Public Sector Equality Duty ?
-Please indicate which of these aims is achieved through this policy: To foster good relations between persons who share a relevant Protected Characteristic and persons who do not share it.
-Please explain how the policy contributes to achievement of any aims you have selected: The policy will ensure that people with protected characteristics will feel they have been consulted with and that the outcome meets their needs.
-The Public Sector Equality Duty has the following three aims: 1.
-To eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010.
+Yes Do you consider that this policy will contribute to the achievement of the three aims of the Public Please indicate which of these aims is achieved through this policy: To foster good relations between persons who share a relevant Sector Equality Duty?
+Protected Characteristic and persons who do not share it.
+Please explain how the policy contributes to achievement of any aims you have selected: The policy will ensure that people with protected characteristics will feel they have been consulted with and that the outcome meets their needs. as the following three aims:

+The Public Sector Equality Duty has the following three aims:
-^{2.} To advance equality of opportunity between persons who share a relevant Protected Characteristic and persons who do not share it.

-3. To foster good relations between persons who share a relevant Protected Characteristic and persons who do not share it.
+- 1. To eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010. - 2.
+To advance equality of opportunity between persons who share a relevant Protected Characteristic and persons who do not share it. - 3.
+To foster good relations between persons who share a relevant Protected Characteristic and persons who do not share it.